Run your backend from

 Blocked and rate-limited requests are clearly marked with the enforcement reason.

-See what the agent is doing
+See what Infraveil is doing

 The agent sends regular heartbeats to api.infraveil.com to stay connected and report its health.